The Chronicles of Narnia: The Voyage of the Dawn Treader: Conversion to 3D

 After the success of the 3D release of Avatar, 20th Century Fox announced in February 2010 that The Voyage of the Dawn Treader would be released in Digital 3D and RealD 3D formats; it is the first Narnia film to have a 3D release.
 Walden had previous experience creating 3D films, having released James Cameron's documentaries Ghosts of the Abyss and Aliens of the Deep, as well as Journey to the Center of the Earth with New Line Cinema.
-The filmmakers initially discussed shooting the film in 3D during principal photography but later decided to shoot in two-dimensional cameras to save on costs.
+The filmmakers initially discussed shooting the film in 3D during principal photography but later decided to shoot with two-dimensional cameras to save on costs.
 Prime Focus Group was hired in June 2010 to convert the film to 3D during post-production.
 Film director Joe Dante remarked that Michael Apted was at first skeptical about the conversion, stating, "If I was gonna do a 3D movie, I would have done it differently."
 Later, he remarked that he was excited after seeing progress during the conversion.
 Dawn Treader was his first 3D film.
 Johnson later said that the reason for the film's 3D release was to help Dawn Treader at the box office, where it would compete with films such as Tangled, Tron: Legacy, and Yogi Bear which were released in 3D.